iLucasace/json_place_holder/README.md

 ##  Website

-This project is hosted on [Python Anywhere](http://lucasace.pythonanywhere.com/jsonplaceholder/post_chart/).
+This project is hosted on [PythonAnywhere](http://lucasace.pythonanywhere.com/jsonplaceholder/post_chart/).